Lent at Atonement

 -

-Consider volunteering for or donating funds to Care for Friends.
+Consider volunteering for, donating items, or donating funds to Care for Friends.
 CFF serves a hot meal at Atonement on Mondays, Thursdays, and Saturdays.
 If you wish to donate to the clothing pantry, please contact Kate in the church office before bringing your items to church.